-I think that apart from friends encouragement the fact that I love to teach was the only thing that kept me going.
+I think that apart from friends’ encouragement the fact that I love to teach was the only thing that kept me going.
 I simply enjoy writing and helping others, which meant it wasn’t such a big sacrifice to do it each night.
 Without this feeling, I don’t think I would have finished…

 To this day I encounter “random mistakes” from time to time.
-In fact, I’ve learned that most likely I will need to run an analysis few times before I get it right.
+In fact, I’ve learned that most likely I will need to run an analysis a few times before I get it right.

 There are many reasons for that.
-The more elegant are convergence issues, unforeseen model behavior or model that simply need strengthening/revision.
+The more elegant are convergence issues, unforeseen model behavior, or model that simply need strengthening/revision.

 But I would lie if those are the only ones!
 There are of course the more ugly ones as well.
 You know those mistakes no one ever talks about.
-Things like “oh, I forgot to applied self-weight…” or “why on earth I did not support it here…” or even “why I did support it here”.
+Things like “oh, I forgot to apply self-weight…” or “why on earth I did not support it here…” or even “why I did support it here”.

 Whatever case may be, it is quite probable that you will have to solve the FEA project several times before you will get it right.
 Just be prepared for it, and don’t give up.
 The answer is there, and you will find it eventually : )